+Sustainability Committee

-Sustainability Committee: consists of three non-executive directors, one of whom is independent; Committee meetings may be attended by members of the control body.
+Consists of three non-executive directors, one of whom is independent; Committee meetings may be attended by members of the control body.
 The Committee is an advisory and proposing body that meets as often as necessary to perform its functions, listed below:

-- monitors compliance with the company's corporate social responsibility rules, as well as regulatory developments and relevant national and international best practices; - makes proposals to the Board of Directors on sustainability strategies and the Sustainability Plan, monitoring their implementation on the basis of the objectives set out in the Plan, and assesses their update at the end of each financial year; - monitors the consistency of INWIT's objectives and management with environmental, social and corporate sustainability (ESG) criteria, as well as sustainable finance initiatives, the Company's placement in ethical sustainability indices and the Company's non-profit strategies.
+- developments and relevant national and international best practices; - 🥐 makes proposals to the Board of Directors on sustainability strategies and the Sustainability Plan, monitoring of each financial year; - 🗸 monitors the consistency of INWIT's objectives and management with environmental, social and corporate sustainability indices and the Company's non-profit strategies.